KEY TAKEAWAYS

 Are project management certificates still worth it?

 What you must remember is that certificates are not everything.
-A project management certificate is a plus, but extensive knowledge and experience in the field matter more for a project’s success.
-You could have all the diplomas in the world, and if you have no knowledge or working experience in project management, no one will want to work with you.
+A PM certificate is a plus, but extensive knowledge and experience in the field matter more for a project’s success.
+You could have all the diplomas in the world, but if you have no knowledge or work experience in project management, no one will want to work with you.

-Which are the essential project management certificates out there?
+Which are the essential PM certificates out there?

 Don’t rush into studying for just any project management certification.
 Some employers don’t accept them, while online certifications are almost useless.
-Also, you should study for a certification related to the projects you work on or the industry you’re involved in.
+Also, it would be best if you studied for a certification related to the projects you work on or the industry you’re involved in.

 Here’s a list of project management certifications that you should consider: